Skip to content

 Playing Effect Animations

 All effects are iterators which return a string representing the current frame.
 Basic usage is as simple as importing the effect, instantiating it with the input text, and iterating over the effect.
-Effects includes a helpful context manager (effect.terminal_output()) to handle terminal setup/teardown, cursor positioning, and frame rate timing.
+Effects includes a helpful context manager (effect.terminal_output()) to handle terminal setup/teardown and cursor positioning.

 from terminaltexteffects.effects.effect_slide import Slide